DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-continuing-your-professional-development.md

 ### Mentors

-The ECT doesn’t have a self-study element this week.
+The ECT doesn't have a self-study element this week.
 Instead, you should use the materials below to help you plan a discussion with them about this topic.

 [View mentor materials](/education-development-trust/year-2-continuing-your-professional-development/summer-week-1-mentor-materials)

 ## Week 2: reflective practice

 There are no self-study materials this week.
-Instead, your school’s induction lead should arrange a training session on this topic.
+Instead, your school's induction lead should arrange a training session on this topic.

 Duration: 90 minutes.

 ### Mentors

 There are no materials for this topic.
-Instead, your school’s induction lead should arrange a training session on this topic with you and the ECT.
+Instead, your school's induction lead should arrange a training session on this topic with you and the ECT.

 ## Week 3: effective professional development

 There are no self-study materials this week.
-Instead, your school’s induction lead should arrange a training session on this topic.
+Instead, your school's induction lead should arrange a training session on this topic.

 Duration: 90 minutes.

 ### Mentors

 There are no materials for this topic.
-Instead, your school’s induction lead should arrange a training session on this topic with you and the ECT.
+Instead, your school's induction lead should arrange a training session on this topic with you and the ECT.

 ## Week 4: reflecting and celebrating success